jmerali3/CO2_Analysis/README.md

 ![Residuals](CO2_Plots/Residuals.png)

 The upward trend in the residual indicates that we are underpredicting CO2 closer to present-day.
-This is result of how we split the train and test data.
 We can keep this in mind when extrapolating beyond present-day; this analysis definitely does __not__ represent the worst-case.
 In fact, we might actually get better predictions by performing the regression on _less_ data

 #### CO2_Prediction.py - Extrapolation

 #### Step 1 - Load data & Create Train/Test split

-Training data is all seen data, and our test set are the date indices from present until 2050
+Training data is all seen data, and our test set is from 2019 to 2050

 #### Step 2 - Quadratic Regression